Humanitarian Community Life (HCL)

 HCL: Phase 3

-Layla Barakeh is a humanitarian worker and disaster-management specialist based in Syria.
+Layla Barakeh is a Syrian humanitarian worker and disaster-management expert based in Germany.
 She specializes in mental health and psychosocial support and livelihood training.
 Layla is the Director of Humanitarian Community Life and has designed its training program and related material.

 Heather Wokusch and Les Simm serve as active mentors for HCL.